smcateer/smcateer.github.io/_posts/2018-07-26-between-gotcha.md

-    union all (select '2018-09' as dte, 'month only' as info from dummy) union all (select '2018-10' as dte, 'month only' as info from dummy) ) where dte between '2018-08' and '2018-09'
+    union all (select '2018-09' as dte, 'month only' as info from dummy) union all (select '2018-10' as dte, 'month only' as info from dummy) )
+-- The 'between' predicate is inclusive, so we are hoping to see both months in the results where dte between '2018-08' and '2018-09'
 ;
 ```